terraform-aviatrix-modules/terraform-aviatrix-mc-all-cidrs/README.md

 key | default | value
 :---|:---|:---
-depth | 30 | The depth to which subnets need to be generated. exclude_cidr | false | Toggle exclusion of original CIDR in cidrlist output.
+mask_depth | 30 | The depth to which subnets need to be generated.
+exclude_cidr | false | Toggle exclusion of original CIDR in cidrlist output.

 ### Outputs